sourceduty/Computational_Reactor/README.md

 > "*I'm not planning on leading the development and management of computational reactors for cancer.
 In this science, my work is the computations.*"

-> "*Evolving and adapting computational reactor ccience and theory is a major breakthrough for myself and Sourceduty.*"
+> "*Evolving and adapting computational reactor science and theory is a major breakthrough for myself and Sourceduty.*"

 #
 ### Related Links